 - What are your current height and weight?

 - Do you use any kind of tobacco products?

 - Have you been diagnosed with any other pre-existing medical conditions?

 - Do you have a family history of heart disease or cancer?

-For this reason, it’s pretty much impossible for us to know for sure what kind of “rate” you might be able to qualify for without first speaking with you directly.
+For this reason, it’s almost impossible for us to know for sure what kind of “rate” you might qualify for without first speaking with you directly.